mzivic7/endcord/configuration.md

     Language dictionary for aspell.
     To list all installed languages, run `aspell dump dicts`.
     Additional dictionaries can be installed with package manager or downloaded [here](https://ftp.gnu.org/gnu/aspell/dict/0index.html) (extract archive and run "configure" script).
-- `mute_video = False`
+- `media_mute = False`
-    Wether to mute video or not.
+    Wether to mute video in media player or not.
 If true, will not initialize audio at all.
+- `media_cap_fps = 30`
+    Maximum framerate when playing videos.
 - `rpc_external = True`
     Wether to use external resources for Rich Presence (like custom pictures).
 - `emoji_as_text = False`